AgonConsole8/agon-docs/docs/MOS-API.md

 NB: Requires MOS 1.03 or greater

+TODO: Document how filename support works in MOS 3.0

 ### `0x12`: mos_getrtc

 Get a time string from the RTC (Requires MOS 1.03 or above)